TorbenRahbekKoch/mr-legacy/public/data/blogs/about-this-site/entry.md

 ## Hosting

 The site is hosted as an Azure Static Web App - see <https://websitebeaver.com/deploy-create-react-app-to-azure-static-web-apps>
 for how to make this work.
 It is surprisingly easy.
-With that guide you have a CI/CD-pipeline, just like that.
+Just by following that guide you have a CI/CD-pipeline in no time.

 ## Now, what's with that 90s www?